Mediatek-Cloud/mcs-resources/content/en/api_references/get_connection.md

 ```

-To set up TCP long connection between the device and the command server, the device will need to first send a REST API `getConnection` to request a set of ip and port to build a TCP connection.
+To set up TCP long connection between the device and the command server, the device will need to first send a REST API `Get connection` to request a set of ip and port to build a TCP connection.
 The MCS will respond with its IP address and a port to the device.

 Command server respond format: